ServiceNow/azimuth/docs/docs/reference/custom-objects/index.md

 1. Name of the function or class that is located in `remote`. `args` and `kwargs` will be sent to the function/class.
-2. Relative path to class. `class_name` needs to be accessible from this path.
+2. Absolute path to class. `class_name` needs to be accessible from this path.

 ### Example